caltechlibrary/cait/ARCHITECTURE.md

 ### caitserver

-_caitserver_ is a webserver and search engine.
-It is intended to run behind a more traditional webserver like NginX or Apache.
+_caitserver_ is a web server and search engine.
+It is intended to run behind a more traditional web server like NginX or Apache.
 Output of the search results are controlled by the Golang HTML templates.
 This is an early implementation so this will see change as the project gets deployed into a production setting.